renzocom/CorrCA/README.md

 ## CorrCA: Correlated Component Analysis

-This repository contains the implementation of Correlated Component Analysis (CorrCA) based on the [original Matlab code](https://www.parralab.org/corrca/) from Parra's lab.
+This repository contains a implementation of Correlated Component Analysis (CorrCA) based on the [original Matlab code](https://www.parralab.org/corrca/) from Parra's lab.

 ## Usage
-Below is a simple example script demonstrating how to compute CorrCA on EEG evoked data.
+Example script demonstrating how to compute CorrCA on EEG evoked data.
 ```
 import numpy as np
 from corrca import CorrCA